Jevania/Jevania/README.md

 ![jepa-gif](https://user-images.githubusercontent.com/70984049/134688772-853eb742-dabd-4433-baaf-9cfe408a6ad8.gif)

 ### hey there  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
 I am currently enrolled in Del Institute of Technology.
 I like to learn new things, especially programming.
 I learn about the C language recently, it's challenging but getting better day by day.
 I just finished a course for learning Java Language for beginners.
-I'm still learning by taking courses to learn the Java language apart from the lecture schedule and also try to make a website.
+I'm still learning by taking courses to learn the Java language apart from the lecture schedule.
 Long journey to go!

 ## 📈 My GitHub Stats